tunnckoCore/monorepo/packages/git-commits-since/README.md

 Some of these projects are used here or were inspiration for this one, others are just related.
 So, thanks for your existance!

-- [@tunnckocore/config](https://www.npmjs.com/package/@tunnckocore/config): All the configs for all the tools, in one place | [homepage](https://github.com/tunnckoCoreLabs/config "All the configs for all the tools, in one place")
+- [@tunnckocore/config](https://www.npmjs.com/package/@tunnckocore/config): All the configs for all the tools, in one… [more](https://github.com/tunnckoCoreLabs/config) | [homepage](https://github.com/tunnckoCoreLabs/config "All the configs for all the tools, in one place")
-- [@tunnckocore/create-project](https://www.npmjs.com/package/@tunnckocore/create-project): Create and scaffold a new project, its GitHub repository and contents | [homepage](https://github.com/tunnckoCoreLabs/create-project "Create and scaffold a new project, its GitHub repository and contents")
+- [@tunnckocore/create-project](https://www.npmjs.com/package/@tunnckocore/create-project): Create and scaffold a new project, its GitHub repository… [more](https://github.com/tunnckoCoreLabs/create-project) | [homepage](https://github.com/tunnckoCoreLabs/create-project "Create and scaffold a new project, its GitHub repository and contents")
-- [@tunnckocore/package-json](https://www.npmjs.com/package/@tunnckocore/package-json): Simple and fast getting of latest package.json metadata for a npm… [more](https://github.com/tunnckoCoreLabs/package-json) | [homepage](https://github.com/tunnckoCoreLabs/package-json "Simple and fast getting of latest package.json metadata for a npm module, using axios and unpkg as a source, because npm registry is basically slow")
+- [@tunnckocore/package-json](https://www.npmjs.com/package/@tunnckocore/package-json): Simple and fast getting of latest package.json metadata for… [more](https://github.com/tunnckoCoreLabs/package-json) | [homepage](https://github.com/tunnckoCoreLabs/package-json "Simple and fast getting of latest package.json metadata for a npm module, using axios and unpkg as a source, because npm registry is basically slow")
 - [@tunnckocore/scripts](https://www.npmjs.com/package/@tunnckocore/scripts): Universal and minimalist scripts & tasks runner. | [homepage](https://github.com/tunnckoCoreLabs/scripts "Universal and minimalist scripts & tasks runner.")
-- [@tunnckocore/update](https://www.npmjs.com/package/@tunnckocore/update): Update to latest project files and templates, based on `charlike` scaffolder | [homepage](https://github.com/tunnckoCoreLabs/update "Update to latest project files and templates, based on `charlike` scaffolder")
+- [@tunnckocore/update](https://www.npmjs.com/package/@tunnckocore/update): Update to latest project files and templates, based on… [more](https://github.com/tunnckoCoreLabs/update) | [homepage](https://github.com/tunnckoCoreLabs/update "Update to latest project files and templates, based on `charlike` scaffolder")
-- [asia](https://www.npmjs.com/package/asia): Blazingly fast, magical and minimalist testing framework, for Today and Tomorrow | [homepage](https://github.com/olstenlarck/asia#readme "Blazingly fast, magical and minimalist testing framework, for Today and Tomorrow")
+- [asia](https://www.npmjs.com/package/asia): Blazingly fast, magical and minimalist testing framework, for Today… [more](https://github.com/olstenlarck/asia#readme) | [homepage](https://github.com/olstenlarck/asia#readme "Blazingly fast, magical and minimalist testing framework, for Today and Tomorrow")
-- [charlike](https://www.npmjs.com/package/charlike): Small, fast and streaming project scaffolder with support for hundreds of… [more](https://github.com/tunnckoCoreLabs/charlike) | [homepage](https://github.com/tunnckoCoreLabs/charlike "Small, fast and streaming project scaffolder with support for hundreds of template engines and sane defaults")
+- [charlike](https://www.npmjs.com/package/charlike): Small, fast and streaming project scaffolder with support for… [more](https://github.com/tunnckoCoreLabs/charlike) | [homepage](https://github.com/tunnckoCoreLabs/charlike "Small, fast and streaming project scaffolder with support for hundreds of template engines and sane defaults")
-- [detect-next-version](https://www.npmjs.com/package/detect-next-version): Calculates next version, based on given commit message and following Conventional… [more](https://github.com/tunnckoCoreLabs/detect-next-version) | [homepage](https://github.com/tunnckoCoreLabs/detect-next-version "Calculates next version, based on given commit message and following Conventional Commits")
+- [detect-next-version](https://www.npmjs.com/package/detect-next-version): Calculates next version, based on given commit message and… [more](https://github.com/tunnckoCoreLabs/detect-next-version) | [homepage](https://github.com/tunnckoCoreLabs/detect-next-version "Calculates next version, based on given commit message and following Conventional Commits")
 - [docks](https://www.npmjs.com/package/docks): Extensible system for parsing and generating documentation.
-It just freaking works! | [homepage](https://github.com/tunnckoCore/docks "Extensible system for parsing and generating documentation.
+It just… [more](https://github.com/tunnckoCore/docks) | [homepage](https://github.com/tunnckoCore/docks "Extensible system for parsing and generating documentation.
 It just freaking works!")
 - [gitcommit](https://www.npmjs.com/package/gitcommit): Lightweight and joyful `git commit` replacement.
 Conventional Commits compliant. | [homepage](https://github.com/tunnckoCore/gitcommit "Lightweight and joyful `git commit` replacement.
 Conventional Commits compliant.")
-- [parse-commit-message](https://www.npmjs.com/package/parse-commit-message): An extensible parser for commit message that follows Conventional Commits v1… [more](https://github.com/olstenlarck/parse-commit-message) | [homepage](https://github.com/olstenlarck/parse-commit-message "An extensible parser for commit message that follows Conventional Commits v1 spec")
+- [parse-commit-message](https://www.npmjs.com/package/parse-commit-message): Extensible parser for git commit messages following Conventional Commits… [more](https://github.com/tunnckoCoreLabs/parse-commit-message) | [homepage](https://github.com/tunnckoCoreLabs/parse-commit-message "Extensible parser for git commit messages following Conventional Commits Specification")

 **[back to top](#thetop)**